Home Our Hope

 We can be sure of one thing.
 The rules that Paul mentions in verse 16 are among the rules he says are "principles of the world." and "the commandments and the teachings of the sons of men."
 Therefore Paul is not talking about the weekly Sabbath, or the feasts.
 He is talking about some food and drink rules these people have attached to them.
 He is saying don't let yourselves be judged by the rules these people have made up.

-4. canceled by something Jesus said (Matthew 12:8, Mark 2:27 and similar)
+4. Canceled by something Jesus said (Matthew 12:8, Mark 2:27 and similar)

 This theory is based on various things that Jesus said that are claimed to have canceled the Sabbath.
 The following verse is one of them: